Daag: The Fire: Plot

-Former Indian soldier Karan Singh wants to seek revenge for his upright father Satya Prakash Singh who was wrongfully jailed.
-His sentence resulted from a false charge and prosecution by a shrewd lawyer, Ravi Verma, backed by his father-in-law Singhal.
+Former Indian soldier Karan Singh wants to seek revenge for his upright father, Satya Prakash Singh, who was wrongfully jailed.
+His sentence resulted from a false charge and prosecution by a shrewd lawyer, Ravi Verma, backed by the latter's father-in-law, Singhal.

-Singhal's daughter Kajal, is the wife of corrupt lawyer Ravi, who can win almost any case.
-During a court case, he falsely accuses and gets a righteous man convicted of corruption, and he commits suicide out of disgrace.
-His son Major Karan swears revenge and one day after a party that Kajal and Ravi attend, he fires a pistol directly at Ravi, but his wife Kajal comes in to save her husband using her body as a shield.
-Karan fires a second time, and Ravi is shot in the spinal cord and loses part of his memory, and the doctors diagnose him with 'retrograde amnesia".
+Kajal is the wife of the corrupt Ravi, who can win almost any court case.
+During a court case, he falsely accuses and gets a righteous man convicted of corruption, who then commits suicide out of shame.
+His son, Major Karan, swears revenge.
+One day, after a party that Kajal and Ravi attend, he fires a pistol directly at Ravi but Kajal, saves her husband using her body as a shield.
+Karan fires a second time, and Ravi is shot in the spinal cord, loses part of his memory as the doctors diagnose him with 'retrograde amnesia".

-In the hospital, Kajal succumbs to her wound and dies.
-As an attempt to restore Ravi's memory, Singhal requests the help of a street woman Kajri, who looks exactly like Kajal, in a dual role), to pretend to be Ravi's wife temporarily.
+In the hospital, Kajal succumbs to her injury.
+In an attempt to restore Ravi's memory, Singhal requests the help of a street woman, Kajri, who looks exactly like Kajal, to pretend to be Ravi's wife temporarily.

-However, obstinate Karan is still seeking his revenge by stalking Ravi in the hospital and hatches a plan to kill Ravi.
+However, the obstinate Karan is still seeking his revenge by stalking Ravi in the hospital and hatches a plan to kill Ravi.
 Karan and Kajri collect all the evidence that proves Karan's father's innocence.
-Ravi regains his memory and starts to sympathize with Karan.
-With the help of Kajri, he promises Karan that once he gains full recovery, he will prove to the court that Karan's father was genuinely innocent, but wrongly persecuted, presenting all the proof.
+Ravi regains his memory and starts to sympathise with Karan.
+With the help of Kajri, he promises Karan that once he recovers fully, he will prove to the court that Karan's father was actually innocent but wrongly persecuted, presenting all the proof.
 Learning of this turn of events, Singhal turns the tables on Ravi.

 A significant family feud ensues between Singhal and Ravi.
-Ravi, with the help from Karan, wins over the final court case, and finally, the real perpetrators are placed behind bars (including Singhal, who had instigated this).
-Ravi and Kajri unite happily at last, and Karan gives himself up to the police voluntarily and asks Ravi to defend his case.
+Ravi, with the help of Karan, wins the final court case, and finally, the real perpetrators are placed behind bars (including Singhal, who had instigated this).
+Ravi and Kajri unite happily, and Karan gives himself up to the police voluntarily and asks Ravi to defend his case in the court.